BestTimesToVisit.com Logo

 attraction

 Witness the Grand Place transform throughout the day.
-Start early to capture its serene beauty before the crowds, then return in the evening to see it illuminated, a magical spectacle.
-Enjoy a Belgian beer at a nearby café to soak in the atmosphere.
+Start early to capture its serene beauty before the crowds, then return in the evening for its magical illumination.
+Look closely at the intricate guildhalls and enjoy a Belgian beer at a nearby café as the sun sets.

 Best time: April-October